CommitHub/CommitHub-Blog/src/pages/blogs/03-27-2020-quantum-computers-explained/index.md

 A qubit can hold more information, namely, up to two bits using superdense coding.
-They also exhibit an effect called quantum entanglement, allowing qubits to express higher correlation than classical systems. his effect makes quantum computers very efficient for doing very intensive calculations that classical computers will take too long to perform.
+They also exhibit an effect called quantum entanglement, allowing qubits to express higher correlation than classical systems.
+This effect makes quantum computers very efficient for doing very intensive calculations that classical computers will take too long to perform.

 Quantum computing methodologies can be divided into two categories: analog and digital.